LOOSE-LIPS/loose-lips-2.0/src/routes/blog/rs-records-in-order-to-care/index.md

 banner:
   - imported/rs-records-in-order-to-care/image1126.jpeg
 description: >-
-  In Order To Care by R&#038;S Records&nbsp; It&rsquo;s nice when communities come together for a good cause.
+  In Order To Care by R&#038;S Records; It;s nice when communities come together for a good cause.
 Only a label with a towering presence like R&amp;S Records could have the resources to gather 43 tracks &ndash; almost 4 hours &ndash; of brand new music from so many spheres of electronic music.
-  It&rsquo;s raised over &pound;35,000 [...]Read More...
+It;s raised over &pound;35,000 [...]Read More...
 published: true
 tags: review
 featured: false